 Not long ago, while out of town, a spider or some sort of bug decided to decorate my face.
 I noticed a few pinprick type bites that at the time did not bother me much.
 I have been bit countless times, so besides the itch, I just ignored the discomfort.

-After several days the footprint of the bites grew in size so by the time I made my way to the emergency room, I had a wound that looked like a cigarette burn near my eye and my eye lid was like a bag of water, with my face so swollen I looked quite goulash indeed.
+After several days the footprint of the bites grew in size so by the time I made my way to the emergency room, I had a wound that looked like a cigarette burn near my eye and my eyelid was swollen like a bag of water, with my face so swollen I looked quite goulash indeed.

 As I awaited in the room for the doctors examination I read a big sign that read, “Not everyone leaves with antibiotics.”
 I was so happy to read this because I take an antibiotic for chronic bladder infection daily and will do so for the rest of my life, so in my mind the last thing I needed was more antibiotics.

-After the examination, I was told I should not use ice but heat only face and to hang in there, because I was going to get shot in my bum (some sort of antibiotic) and a prescription of two other antibiotics.
+After the examination, I was told I should not use ice, but only heat on my face and to hang in there, because I was going to get shot in my bum (some sort of antibiotic) and a prescription of two other antibiotics.
 SO by the end of the day I picked up the pills and felt a little freaked out because I was given three new types of antibiotics.
 Three types.
 What about the hospital sign?
 Evidently it did not apply to me.

 The big concern I had was the two oral antibiotics prescribed.
 They were the same types I had taken before, but grew resistant to when I was fighting bladder infections on a regular basis.
 I worried that they could not help me.